dr. mary mcleod bethune boulevard...

 ...is a poor reflection of its illustrious namesake.
 The pioneering educator and nationally known activist would surely be disappointed by the absentee ownership, poor maintenance and lack of city investment evidenced in the neighborhood surrounding the institution she established.
 How can a commercial neighborhood that literally runs through one college, abuts another, and is less than a mile from a third, sit in such an unloved condition?

 Not to discount all the current merchants - businesses like Fifi's hair salon, Johnny Pride's automotive repair, Artistic Flowers, the newer Zion Gates, and some others, persevere in spite of the surrounding atmosphere.
-Towards Nova Road, recent investment has improved the appearance of an entire block.
-But other sections, especially the east end of the street near Ridgewood Avenue, is in dire need of some loving attention.
+Towards Nova Road, recent investment has improved the appearance of an entire block that includes the Bethune Grill.
+But other sections, especially at the east end of the street near Ridgewood Avenue, are in dire need of some loving attention.
 What is holding back a street that once was, and should now be, a vibrant community hub?

-BIKE events allow vacant properties covered by the Bikeweek and Biketoberfest Master plans to make money for owners without making the effort and improvements to secure long-term tenants.
-Like on Main Street, Bike events allow owners to bring in vendors and sell merchandise at a high profit in or abutting their stores.
+**BIKE events allow vacant properties covered by the Bikeweek and Biketoberfest Master plans to make money for owners without requiring the investment in improvements that would attract long-term tenants.
+As on Main Street, Bike events allow owners to bring in vendors and sell merchandise at a high profit in, or on lots abutting, their stores.
 Parking for visiting bikers, and sometimes their RV's and trailers, is another money maker.
-Why bother investing if you can more than cover taxes and insurance with a two-week effort annually?
-Following pressure from C4RD, the city is beginning to crack down on Main Street and is disallowing profitable participation in the Bike Week Master plan by properties with outstanding code violations; now the City is adding a beautification project between Ridgewood and Dr. Martin Luther King, Jr. Boulevard.
+Why bother investing if you can cover taxes and insurance and make a tidy (cash) profit with a two-week effort annually?
+Following pressure from C4RD and others, the city is beginning to crack down on Main Street and is disallowing profitable participation in the Bike Week Master plan by properties with outstanding code violations; now the City is adding a beautification project between Ridgewood and Dr. Martin Luther King, Jr. Boulevard on MMB.

-the hope of future value springs eternal in the hearts of some owners, who are willing to spend only the bare minimum out of pocket while they wait for the "next big thing" to come along.
+**the hope of future value springs eternal in the hearts of some owners, who are willing to spend only the bare minimum out of pocket while they wait for the "next big thing" to come along and raise the value of their property.
 Sadly, Commissioner Ruth Trager and her husband appear to fit under both this and the previous category.
-The couple, together, or separately, owns 14 units, all in the 300 block - one of the worst blocks on the street (see the list here.)
-The condition of their properties would seem to merit more action related to code violations than we have seen to date.
+The couple, together, or separately, once owned 14 units, all in the 300 block - one of the worst blocks on the street (see the list here.)
+Presently, they own 12 units and 2 vacant parcels, because the other two buildings were condemned and demolished.
+The condition of their remaining properties merits continued action related to code violations.

-Some ascribe the disparities in funding and attention to racism, others to the "failure" of local property owners to advocate effectively with government.
+Some ascribe the disparities in funding and attention to racism, others to the failure of local property owners to advocate effectively with government.
 The MMB corridor is at the core of the Midtown Community Redevelopment Area (CRA), but redevelopment seems to have focused on tearing down, without designing efforts to build up.
-While the social activities organized by the Midtown CRA manager are well-attended and are appreciated by many for the community-building they create, these are no replacement for actual redevelopment activities.
-One recent investment by the CRA, a grocery study to pinpoint potentially profitable locations for a grocery store in Midtown, has been buried by city staff, rather than treated as a jumping-off point for new commercial activity within the CRA.
+While the social activities organized by the former Midtown CRA manager were well-attended and were appreciated by many for the community-building they created, they were no replacement for actual redevelopment activities.
+Now there is no full-time staff person dedicated to this CRA.
+One recent investment by the CRA, a grocery study to pinpoint potentially profitable locations for a grocery store in Midtown, was buried by city staff rather than treated as a jumping-off point for new commercial activity within the CRA.